 Measuring and assessing community resilience.
 Science-based methodology, tools, and metrics will be developed for measuring and assessing resilience at the community scale includes:

 - Identification of performance goals for the built environment based on the social systems and needs in the community, and

-The third component of the research involves the development of an economics based methodology to support community decision-making for resilience planning and implementation.
-The decision support tool will account for social needs before, during, and after a disruptive event, performance goals for buildings and infrastructure, and will provide for evaluation of options to enhance community resilience.
+Economic methodology to support decision making.
+Economic methodology and tools will be developed to support community decision-making for resilience planning and implementation.
+Decision support tools will account for social needs before, during, and after a disruptive event, community performance goals for physical and social systems, and evaluation of alternative resilience options to enhance community resilience.

 Engaging Community Resilience StakeholdersThis component of the program has three thrusts: developing guidance for community resilience planning, gathering input and feedback on the use of the Guide by communities, and developing and supporting a Community Resilience Panel.
 Community Resilience Planning Guidance.

 Community resilience planning guidance documents will be developed to support improved resilience planning methods, tools, and metrics.
 The guidance documents will be developed with input and feedback from stakeholders during the development process.